jfinancial/linux/AMD_Linux_Build.md

 The build was intended to provide maximum performance with a small footprint and to be as quiet as possible.

-Both the motherboard board and processor can run hot so cooling must be carefully conidered so an AIO water cooling solution is a must foer this kind of build.
+Both the motherboard board and processor can run hot so cooling must be carefully conidered so an AIO water cooling solution is a must for this type of build.

 Budget was approximately £2,400 (= $3,300) - cost could be reduced by choosing cheaper processor, less RAM and a cheaper SSD option (although the board has PCIe4.0 which is a major plus)